 Concluding Thoughts

 The Reverse Resume serves as the negative space of our lives, highlighting the paths we consciously choose not to tread.
-It's a celebration of discernment, alignment, and growth.
+This goal setting and professional development plan is a celebration of discernment, alignment, and growth.
 While the world might laud us for our achievements, let's also take pride in the opportunities we've declined.

 After all, they are the clearest indicators of what truly matters to us.